codebyzeun/voice_assistant/README.md

    ```

 3. Speech Recognition (STT) Setup
 The assistant uses Google's Speech Recognition API to handle voice commands in Korean.
-It automatically recognizes commands spoken in Korean `(ko-KR)`.
+It automatically recognizes commands spoken in Korean ``(ko-KR)``.
 No additional configuration is needed for this if you have a working microphone.

 4. Text-to-Speech (TTS) Setup
-The assistant uses pyttsx3 for text-to-speech.
+The assistant uses ``pyttsx3`` for text-to-speech.
 The system’s installed voices are used, and it will attempt to use the Korean voice if available.

 If the Korean voice is detected on your system, the assistant will automatically set it for speaking Korean responses.
-This is done using the following code in main.py:
+This is done using the following code in ``main.py``:

 ```
 voices = engine.getProperty('voices')